werrpy/vdator/README.md

 Requires Python >= 3.7

 Create a [Discord bot](https://discordapp.com/developers/docs/intro) and add it to a server.
+In the bot settings enable "MESSAGE CONTENT INTENT".

-Copy the enviornment variables template `vdator/.env.EXAMPLE` to `vdator/.env` Edit `vdator/.env` and set `DISCORD_BOT_SECRET` to your bot's token.
+Copy the enviornment variables template `vdator/.env.EXAMPLE` to `vdator/.env`
+Edit `vdator/.env` and set `DISCORD_BOT_SECRET` to your bot's token.

 Request a [TMDB API Key](https://developers.themoviedb.org/3/getting-started/introduction) and set `TMDB_API_KEY`.